-- □ Sponsors must not coerce or influence the apprentice's choice on where to apply their financial aid payment. □ The directive remains in effect for the duration of the apprentice's continuous enrollment at the Sponsor's apprenticeship, excluding approved leaves of absence.
-A new directive is required if the apprentice is not continuously enrolled in their apprenticeship program. □ Sponsors must allow apprentices to change their minds at any time, prior to - Sponsors must allow apprentices to change their minds at any time, prior to disbursement, and follow their current directives at all times. - □ Sponsors must remind apprentices once a year that their current directive is still in place and that they may change it.
+- □ Sponsors must not coerce or influence the apprentice's choice on where to apply their financial aid payment. - ☐ The directive remains in effect for the duration of the apprentice's continuous enrollment at the Sponsor's apprenticeship, excluding approved leaves of absence.
+A new directive is required if the apprentice is not continuously enrolled in their apprenticeship program. - □ Sponsors must allow apprentices to change their minds at any time, prior to disbursement, and follow their current directives at all times. - □ Sponsors must remind apprentices once a year that their current directive is still in place and that they may change it.